ginigangadharan/sitev2/_pages/containers/minikube.md

 **Note: Before you start minikube cluster**

 minikube will need a hypervisor (VirtualBox, Hyperkit or KVM) but if you are already inside a virtual machine (and nested virtualization is not possible), then it is possible to skip the creation of an additional VM layer by using the none driver.
-But please note, you need to install and setup docker environment in that vm.
+But please note, you need to install and setup Docker or Podman environment in that vm.

 Since `vm-driver` is deprecated, use `driver` option